Keeping Track Through Wing-tagging

 Transmitters deployed in 2022

 In 2022 Coastal Raptors fitted transmitters to three more Turkey Vultures and named them Walter, Don and Amelia.
-Purchased from Cellular Tracking Technologies, these transmitters send GPS locations to cell phone networks rather than to satellites (as did our 2018 transmitters).
+These transmitters, purchased by Cellular Tracking Technologies, send location information to cell phone networks rather than to satellites as our 2018 transmitters did.

 We trapped them in July and August at the airport in Ocean Shores, Washington.
 Within days of release, we were concerned about the status of Walter and Amelia since the tracking data we were receiving indicated that they were not moving.
 Sadly, we found Walter dead two miles from his release location on the north side of Grays Harbor.
 We have been unable to determine the cause.

 We followed Amelia’s last known location to a vacant lot a half-mile from where she was released.
 The lot is highly vegetated and includes many tall conifer trees.
 We searched the property thoroughly in summer and fall and were unable to locate the transmitter/Amelia.

 In January of 2023 we got a break.
 For more detail see my blog post Turkey Vulture Amelia Soars Free.

-Don is the bright spot in our 2022 Turkey Vulture tracking initiative.
-Don made his way to Mexico this fall, following the migratory pathways of Artful Dodger, Grayland and Coy.
+Don was a bright spot in our 2022 Turkey Vulture tracking initiative.
+Don made his way to Mexico in fall and was wintering near Nayarit, Mexico when his transmitter stopped working.